 Richard: I tell people that if the volume's at ten the whole time, then it's going to turn into white noise.
 We need contrast.
 You need those human moments to show why the characters are sympathetic, why you should care about what they're doing as anything other than a walking gun rack.
 And to have that change of dramatic pace that allows the story to breathe.
 And it works better when you're dealing with folks who can see the games as a gestalt and see the whole story.
 You see every mission at once; where you get into trouble is when you're doing one mission at a time or one chapter at a time.
 And every chapter has to be the greatest and the best chapter.

-Alex: I guess that's the creative director whose job is to see the whole vision.
+Alex: I guess it's the creative director whose job it is to see the whole vision.

 Richard: Which is why I keep mine plentifully supplied with Scotch. -- I didn't mean it, that is not true!